 INTERNATIONAL TRAVEL.
-Austria is well served by international trains to/from all the surrounding countries, including Italy, Switzerland, Hungary, Germany and the Czech Republic. ÖBB also operates NIGHTJET services between Vienna (also Innsbruck and Graz) into Germany, Switzerland, France, Belgium, Netherlands and Italy (see below ) .
+Austria is well served by international trains to/from all the surrounding countries, including Italy, Switzerland, Hungary, Germany and the Czech Republic. ÖBB also operates NIGHTJET services between Vienna (also Innsbruck and Graz) into Germany, Switzerland, France, Belgium, Netherlands, Italy, Hungary and Romania (see below ) .

 |Austrian Postbuses||Postbus provide bus connections to/from many Austrian stations|

 |Austrian Railways||Austrian State Railways – home page|

 |Austrian Railways group travel card||The Einfach Raus ticket is for a group of 2 – 5 passengers travelling together and covers all Austria|

 |Győr-Sopron-Ebenfurti Railways||GYSEV operate trains in western Hungary and Austria|

 |Mariazellerbahn||Mariazellerbahn narrow gauge railway at St Poelten in Austria|

 |NightJet||The Nightjet is the overnight train operated by ÖBB (Austrian Railways)|